How does the money I raise get to my account?

 Are there any fees on donations made to my campaign?

 FreeFunder does not charge any fees, we rely on optional donations.
 Stripe, the payment processor, takes 2.9% + $0.30 for each transaction.
-Every payment processor (Stripe, PayPal, WePay) takes a fee like that, and Stripe's rate is the same as the others.
+All Online Payment Processors (Stripe, PayPal, others) take a fee like that, and Stripe's rate is the same as the industry standard.

 The difference between FreeFunder and other sites is that FreeFunder does not take a platform fee - most other crowdfunding sites will charge their own platform fee (usually 5%) PLUS there is the payment processor's fee, which is unavoidable.